brisfknibis/ibis-trackers/shadowPC.md

 - Download the USB Client: [https://www.virtualhere.com/usb_client_software](https://www.virtualhere.com/usb_client_software)
 - Open the app
-- Go to: `File → Specify Hubs Manually`
+- Right clicking "USB Hubs" -> Specify Hubs -> Add
 - Paste in your **local PC’s Tailscale IP address**
-- You should now see a list of connected USB devices from your local PC
+- On the Shadow PC, you should now see a list of USB devices forwarded from your local PC

 > [!IMPORTANT]
 > If nothing shows up, make sure both machines are online and connected via Tailscale.
 Try restarting both VirtualHere apps.

-### 5. Forward the NRF Receiver
+### 5. Forward the nRF Receiver

 - In VirtualHere on **Shadow PC**:
   - Find your receiver (often labeled `SlimeVR Receiver`, `SuperMini Receiver`, or similar)